Starting October 1, 2023 the refuge will be open from 7am-5pm.

 5. Can I bring a group or school? - Yes, however, the group must be participating in wildlife dependent recreation or education.
 If you'd like to bring a group of 10 or more please visit the special use permits page and scroll down to download the appropriate permit application.
+There is a $20 permit application fee that will need to be submitted to the Refuge unless told otherwise.
 Then email the application to firstname.lastname@example.org.
 Permit applications are reviewed to ensure the use will not negatively impact the wildlife or habitat.

 6. When is the information center open? - Starting June 24, Fridays and Saturdays 10am-4pm.
 Stop by to say hi, check out our book collection, or borrow a field guide and binoculars.

 7. When is the refuge open? - 365 days a year, hours vary based on season.
 October 1-March 31 7am-5pm, April 1-September 30 7am-7pm